Suspect Arrested In Death Of African American Museum Founder Discovered In Car Trunk

 Bell is a registered sex offender who served 7 years in prison starting in 2007 for sexually abusing a minor, authorities said Tuesday.
 Before he was identified as a suspect in the death of Roberts-Joseph, he had been arrested on a warrant for not making a court fee payment connected to the sexual abuse case.

-Roberts-Joseph organized an annual Juneteenth festival at the museum and was known throughout her community just as Mrs. Sadie.
+Roberts-Joseph organized an annual Juneteenth festival at the museum and was known throughout her community just as Ms. Sadie.

 Her death sent shock waves through the city.